fr3nd3v/petProject/README.md

 # pet project
-Here will be presented mostly the projects I use to teach js, project previews can be viewed in the folder
+Here will be presented mostly the projects I use to teach js, project previews can be viewed in the folder ### previewImg

 ## ToDoList ver.
 A
 ## ToDoList ver.
 B